majackson/cookiecutter-alexa-skill-flaskask-zappa/README.md

 This is a [Cookiecutter](https://github.com/audreyr/cookiecutter) project for building a Python-based Alexa skill, using [flask](http://flask.pocoo.org/), [flask-ask](https://github.com/johnwheeler/flask-ask), and [zappa](https://github.com/Miserlou/Zappa) for deployment to AWS Lambda.

 The project is fully containerised with Docker config files, with entry points through a Makefile for testing, running locally, and rebuilding the environment.
-It would probably be trivial to adapt the project to not use Docker, if desired.
+It would probably be trivial to adapt the project to use pipenv or some other virtualenv-based solution instead of Docker, if desired.

+The "Hello, world" view in views.py is implemented as both a flask web view and a flask-ask Alexa response.
+This is to demonstrate how Alexa views might be built and run locally before deploying to Lambda for testing on an Alexa device.

 ## Project setup
 You'll need to have Docker and docker-compose installed to use the Makefile build process.
 On Mac, I recommend using VirtualBox, Homebrew and docker-machine for this.